ElJoker63/telegram-docker-vm/README.md

 *   **GPU Error**: If `/create` fails with GPU enabled, ensure your Docker Desktop supports GPU and the NVIDIA Container Toolkit is installed.
 You can disable GPU via `/config_gpu off`.
 *   **Connection Refused**: Ensure the bot is running and the container status is `UP`.
 *   **Web Terminal Not Working**: The web terminal uses Cloudflare Tunnel to provide secure access without exposing ports.
+If it fails:
-If it fails, check that the container has internet access and that `ttyd` and `cloudflared` are properly installed.
-The tunnel may take up to 45 seconds to establish.
+  * Check that the container has internet access
+  * Verify `ttyd` and `cloudflared` are installed (`/web_terminal` will show installation status)
+  * The tunnel may take up to 60 seconds to establish
+  * If using Cloudflare authentication, ensure your `CLOUDFLARE_TOKEN` is valid
+  * Check container logs for specific error messages
+  * Try restarting the tunnel with `/web_terminal` command
 *   **Docker Connection Error**: If you see `Not supported URL scheme http+docker`, it means you have a dependency conflict.
 We have updated `requirements.txt` to use the latest Docker SDK which fixes this. **Please run `pip install -r requirements.txt --upgrade` to apply the fix.**
 *   **Image Build Issues**: If you encounter issues with the VM image, try rebuilding it manually: `docker build -f Dockerfile.vm -t telegram-vm-user:latest .`